 Well, the best option is to just deal with it.
 People are different: different standards, experiences, decisions, troubles and anxieties, etc. And to expect people to change under your standards is an infantile self-centred attitude.
 Thus, one shouldn’t feel the need to change for the sake of familiarizing oneself with another, rather grow and strive to see the best version of themselves.

 Besides, instead of looking at the smaller image, one should look at the bigger picture.
 You have curious students from all over the globe eager to study.
 Put this alongside the numerous hardworking professors, and there should be no problems.
 Besides, the instructors have devoted a lot to the campus.
 We can easily visualize this with the constant adjusting of their teaching methods during the COVID-19 pandemic as well as their bravery whilst putting out the fire and helping students be relocated to a safer place off campus as the firefighters did their job(just to name a few).

 To conclude, we- the students of METU NCC- should be appreciative and aware of the opportunities before they are gone.
 Very rarely do you see so much given to you with open arms.
 The only expectation to meet is to study smart and hard so that you can learn.
 Other than that, you are free to do as you wish.
 And we are lucky to have such hard-working instructors in our campus.
 With that said, I wish the best for all residents of METU NCC.
-If you’re interested in learning more about the campus and student life, check out some more of our articles here.
+If you’re interested in learning more about the campus and student life, check out some more of our articles on the metucyprus blog.